oh4real/jenkins-radiator/REAMDE.md

 	$ bower install

 ## Usage
-- "grunt serve" host the sight locally
+- "grunt serve" host the site locally
 - "grunt build" use to regenerate /dist dir.
-Dist can be vhosted
+Dist can be vhosted but still need to proxy /view and /api to jenkins.

 ## Proxying API Requests for localhost development
 - Using Grunt Connect Proxy: https://www.npmjs.org/package/grunt-connect-proxy